aws-samples/aws-serverless-workshops/WebApplication/5_SNSNotifications/README.md

 We need to figure out a few variables here for our new policy.
 Recall that in any event you are unsure how to construct the policy above you can look into the online resources below:

-1. <a target="_blank" href="http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#genref-aws-service-namespaces">AWSService namespaces</a>
+1. <a target="_blank" href="http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#genref-aws-service-namespaces">AWS Service namespaces</a>

-2. <a target="_blank" href="http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/api-permissions-reference.html">API methods</a>.
+2. <a target="_blank" href="http://docs.aws.amazon.com/sns/latest/dg/AccessPolicyLanguage_SpecialInfo.html#sns_aspen_actions">SNS API methods</a>.

-If you are unfamiliar with the Join syntax above, what's happening here is that we are asking it to do a string join consisting of various components as listed below:
+Now we just need to specify the SNS topic Arn as the resource.
+If you are unfamiliar with the Join syntax above in the Resources grouping, what is happening here is we are performing a string join consisting of various components as listed below:
 1. The Amazon service namespace
 2. AWS region
 3. AWS account id